Inside: A visit to this Texas city’s downtown at Christmastime is like stepping into a Hallmark Channel holiday movie! ➡

 Little shops and boutiques line Main Street with cute displays that you can window shop as you stroll.

 Let no surface remain undecorated!
-The holiday cheer even spreads to the rooftops.
+The Christmas cheer even spreads to the rooftops.

 And of course there has to be a Christmas store!
 I wish I had a photo of this shop at night.
 All of that red tinsel is simply aglow with red lights.

-Looks like Santa was taking a break inside…
+Looks like Santa Claus was taking a break inside:

 There are plenty of places for shoppers to sit and take a break too!